jpetazzo/intro-to-docker/slides/Container_Network_Model/Body.md

 The CNM was introduced in Engine 1.9.0 (November 2015).

-The CNM adds he notion of a *network*, and a new top-level command to manipulate and see those networks: `docker network`.
+The CNM adds the notion of a *network*, and a new top-level command to manipulate and see those networks: `docker network`.

     @@@ Sh
     $ docker network ls